-At the end of 2010, OHCHR had 10 country offices in Bolivia, Cambodia, Colombia, Guatemala, Guinea, Mauritania, Mexico, Togo and Uganda, as well as two stand-alone offices, in Kosovo (Serbia) and the occupied Palestinian territory.
+At the end of 2014, OHCHR had offices in Bolivia, Cambodia, Colombia, Guatemala, Guinea, Mauritania, Mexico, the Occupied Palestinian Territories (stand-alone office), Kosovo (Serbia), Togo, Tunisia, Uganda and Yemen.

-Details on the individual field presences can be found in the relevant sections of the Strategic Management Plan
+Details on the individual field presences can be found in the relevant sections of the Office Management Plan 2014-2017.